RobinHerbots/Inputmask/README.md

 - refreshFromBuffer :
   - true => refresh validPositions from the complete buffer
   - { start: , end: } => refresh from start to end
+- rewritePosition: rewrite the maskPos within the isvalid function

 ### definitionSymbol
 When you insert or delete characters, they are only shifted when the definition type is the same.
 This behavior can be overridden by giving a definitionSymbol. (see example x, y, z, which can be used for ip-address masking, the validation is different, but it is allowed to shift the characters between the definitions)